kkinnebrew/clementine/docs/Getting Started.md

 ### Step 4: Abstracting Reusable Components

-Up until this point, it may seem as if the overhead of extra time and code is not worth the effort of decoupling components.
-The benefit comes only when we look at more complex applications.
+Up until now, the extra effort we've taken to decouple our views and view controllers has had little impact, mostly because our application is so simple.
+The benefit comes when we start looking at more complex applications.

 Let's take the perspective that this is only one section of a multi-section application where managing contacts is only a minor feature.
 This application may require the use of filterable lists on several pages, each list populated with different kinds of data.
 We may even see this list / detail-view pattern repeat on multiple pages.
-We can spend some time abstracting components from what we just created, to make them reusable in other parts of the application.
+We can abstract common patterns from what we've just created to make them reusable in other parts of the application.

-Starting again with the views, we can abstract away the contacts specific naming and conventions to end up with the following
+First we'll abstract away the *contact* specific naming conventions of our views.

 ```html
 <body>